dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 all members of `V1, ..
 Vk` that are not redeclared by a declaration in _DV_ can be invoked on a receiver of the type introduced by _DV_.*

+Finally, a compile-time error occurs if the body of an extension type member contains `super`.

+*For example, even in the case where a superinterface declares a member named `m`, it is not possible to call it using `super.m(...)`.
+The rationale for this rule is that there may be multiple superinterfaces declaring a member with the same name.*

 ### Changes to other types and subtyping